Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of disc parameters

-For $\alpha \lesssim 10^{-4}$, the Rossby Wave Instability is triggered \citep{Lovelace1999,Li2001}.
+For $\alpha \lesssim 10^{-4}$, Rossby wave instability is triggered \citep{Lovelace1999,Li2001}.
 This instability generates vortices at the location of steep density gradients.
-Such steep gradients are induced by planetary gaps formed at low viscosity \citep{Hammer2017,Pierens2019}, as we can see on the radial density profiles in the lower panel of figure \ref{differentvisco}.
+Such steep gradients are induced by planetary gaps formed at low viscosity \citep{Hammer2017,Pierens2019}, as we can see on the radial density profiles in the lower panel of Fig. \ref{differentvisco}.
 Vortices will modify the flow of material into the gap, changing the amount of gas available for accretion by the planet.
 Such impact can be seen in the accretion rates.
-In the top panel of figure \ref{differentvisco}, for $\alpha = 10^{-4}$, the accretion rate is oscillating due to the presence of a vortex at the outer edge of the gap.
-We show in figure \ref{vortices} the 2D ($r, \phi$) surface densities at three different times.
+In the top panel of Fig. \ref{differentvisco}, for $\alpha = 10^{-4}$, the accretion rate is oscillating due to the presence of a vortex at the outer edge of the gap.
+We show in Fig. \ref{vortices}, the 2D ($r, \phi$) surface densities at three different times.
 The fiducial case is plotted in the middle row.
 The asymmetrical overdensity (in yellow) located at the outer edge of the gap is characteristic of the presence of the vortex.
 At later times, the vortex vanishes.
-In the fiducial case, it completely vanishes after $\rm t \gtrsim 8.1\times10^{4}$ years, inhibiting the oscillations of the accretion rate (top panel of figure \ref{differentvisco}).
+In the fiducial case, it completely vanishes after $\rm t \gtrsim 8.1\times10^{4}$ years, inhibiting the oscillations in the accretion rate (top panel of Fig. \ref{differentvisco}).

-As the presence of vortices is linked to the steepness of the density gradient, the characteristics of the created vortices will depend on how fast the planet will grow and create its gap. \cite{Hammer2017} find that a slowly growing planet will create a weak vortex at the outer edge of the planet gap.
+As the presence of vortices is linked to the steepness of the density gradient, the characteristics of the created vortices depend on how fast the planet grows and creates its gap. \cite{Hammer2017} find that a slowly growing planet will create a weak vortex at the outer edge of the planet gap.
 We find a similar result when we apply our different accretion rates to simulations with $\alpha = 10^{-4}$.
-In figure \ref{vortices} we show the 2D surface density snapshots for three different accretion rates (reduced by 10, fiducial and enhanced by 10 from top to bottom) at three different times.
+In Fig. \ref{vortices} we show the 2D surface density snapshots for three different accretion rates (reduced by 10, fiducial, and enhanced by 10 -- from top to bottom) at three different times.
 The overdensity characteristic of the vortex evolves differently whether the planet is accreting quickly or not.
-One can see that the created vortex at the outer edge of the gap is stronger when the planet features a higher gas accretion rate.
-As stated before we expect to see oscillations in the gas accretion rate, with higher oscillations for the enhanced case as the created vortex is stronger.
+We can see that the created vortex at the outer edge of the gap is stronger when the planet features a higher gas accretion rate.
+As stated previously, we expect to see oscillations in the gas accretion rate, with higher oscillations for the enhanced case as the vortex that is created is stronger.